adil275/ece5831-2024-final-project/readme.md

 ## Training Strategy
 The model was fine-tuned with optimized configurations such as a low learning rate (1e-6), small batch sizes, and prior preservation techniques.
 Training involved iterative evaluations to monitor quality and ensure computational efficiency.

 ---

-## Performance Metrics
-The performance was evaluated using metrics like relevance, visual fidelity, and quality of the generated images.
-Sample prompts were tested to validate the model’s ability to produce personalized results.

----